 And that’s when I started preparing those rustic curries, regional thalis, festive and seasonal delicacies, street-foods, pickles and chutneys to satiate my cravings.
 Zanzaneet blog was first launched in 2010, designed and hand-coded by my beloved husband Steve, to document our own recipes and learn a bit of tech along the way.
-Zanzaneet Kitchen is the new face of Zanzaneet and reflects my passion for the simple regional Indian food that I grew up with along with some rustic European dishes that I’ve newly discovered.
-It unashamedly celebrates some of the heritage regional recipes from my ancestral home in India as well.
+Zanzaneet Kitchen is the new face of Zanzaneet and reflects my passion for the simple regional Indian food that I grew up with along with a few rustic European dishes that I’ve newly discovered.
+It unashamedly celebrates some of the rustic heritage regional recipes from my ancestral home in India as well.
 This blog is also a window into my Anglo-Indian lifestyle and journey towards sustainability and intersectionality, topics I feel strongly about.

 A bit about me

-Hi, I am Rieethaa (pronounced Reeta) and I live in rural Oxfordshire in the UK with my English husband and our beautiful little girl, Aarya.
+Hi, I am Rieethaa (pronounced Reeta) and I live in Oxfordshire in the UK with my English husband and our beautiful little girl, Aarya.
 Food is a big deal to me.
 I grew up in India where food is a massive part of the culture and coming from a family of farmers, I am used to being very much connected to the land.
-Over the years I have come to appreciate the simple things in life.
-The food I cook, the time I get to spend with my family, the plants I grow, the sheer beauty of the English countryside, and the privilege of running in open fields to stay fit, is what I am forever grateful for.
+Over the years I have come to appreciate the simple things in life – the food I cook, the time I get to spend with my family, the plants I grow, the sheer beauty of the English countryside, and the privilege of running in open fields to stay fit, is what I am forever grateful for.

 What does ‘zanzaneet’ mean?